BeamMP/Docs/docs/en/server/port-forwarding.md

 Our recommend way is to use a tool called [Probably Up](https://probablyup.net/api) as this tests for BeamMP specific issues and protocols.

 This can be done by getting your public IPv4 Address, this once again can be done in a few different ways.
-The main way is to use a website called [icanhazip.com](https://icanhazip.com/).
-This is a very simple website which displays your public IP Address.
+The main way is to use a website called [whatsmyip.org](https://whatsmyip.org/).
+This is a simple website which displays your public IP Address.
 You should be looking for an IP address with the formatting: xxx.xxx.xxx.xxx

 <figure class="image image_resized" style="width:62%;" markdown>
   ![](../../assets/content/probably-up.png)